Worth Reading: Biases, Funding, TTO Activities, IP Rights, Communication, and Trolls

 - Push to Commercialize UAB Research Includes Local Business Community: This story about the University of Alabama at Birmingham nicely illustrates the way that TTOs and economic development agencies can collaborate.
-(For more on this topic, register to download our free white paper, Enhancing Economic Development through Technology Transfer of Federal- and State-Funded R&D.) Kudos to The Tech Transfer Blog for picking up this story!
+(For more on this topic, download our free white paper, Enhancing Economic Development through Technology Transfer of Federal- and State-Funded R&D.) Kudos to The Tech Transfer Blog for picking up this story!

 US Competitiveness Report Shows Struggle with Balance of IP and Access: This Intellectual Property Watch article gives an excellent summary of the Commerce Department report The Competitiveness and Innovative Capacity of the United States.
 The piece points out that reductions in the federal government’s share of funding for basic research has been decreasing, largely due to increased funding from the private sector.
 It also has an extensive discussion about intellectual property rights.
 You can download the report here.

 Effective Communication: Although from several months ago, this presentation by GlaxoSmithKline’s Dr. Malcolm Skingle is worth downloading.
 It has some excellent take-aways: